cmuell89/Bolt/README.md

 	- /database/expressions/<string:intent>
 		- post => add expression/s to the intent passed in the url
 		- get => get expressions for the intent passed in the url
+		- delete => deletes expression/s for intent passed in url.
+			- json payload:
+				- param: all: True/False => delete all expressions
+				- param: expressions: [type:string] => delete all expressions in the array
 	- /database/intents/
 		- post => Add intent passed in request payload to database
 		- get => Gets all the existing intents stored in the database
+		- delete => Deletes intent and all associated expressions
 - Database
 	- Intent table
 	- Expression table (join on intent_id)